saltzm/cgen/README.md

 # What is cgen?
 At its simplest, cgen is a tool that lets you write C code mixed with metaprogramming in JavaScript.

-At its finest, cgen is a tool that lets you build higher and higher level abstractions for code generation to help you write C code with less and less effort.
+At its best, cgen is a tool that lets you build higher and higher level abstractions for code generation to help you write C code with less and less effort.

 Core features:
 * C with metaprogramming in JavaScript